Fastly VCL

 - Save.

-In VCL Snippets → Create snippet, repeat for each file in the snippets/ directory from the downloaded zip:
+In VCL Snippets → Create snippet, repeat for each file in the snippets/ directory from the downloaded zip.
+The priorities matter.
+Fastly runs lower numbers first, so these make Centinel run before your own recv/fetch snippets and after your own deliver snippets:

 | File | Snippet type | Name | Priority |